 Mr. Gopal Mahadevan was appointed as a Non-Executive Director to the Board of Lanka Ashok Leyland PLC in September 2013.
-He is the whole time Director and CFO of Ashok Leyland Limited, India.
-Mr. Gopal also service as a director of Gro Digital Platforms Limited, Switch Mobility Automotive Limited and OHM Global Mobility (Pvt) Limited.
+He is the whole time Director and Chief Financial Officer of Ashok Leyland Limited, India.
+Mr. Gopal also serves as a director of Gro Digital Platforms Limited.